Outbreak Information, Guidance and Education

 This page provides information and guidance to help prepare for, and support people, with common illnesses which can be linked to outbreaks.

 You will find information on prevention, testing and control of illnesses, including, respiratory and gastrointestinal infections and scabies.
-Some of these illnessess tend to happen during the Winter months and may be referred to as Winter illnesses or bugs.
+Some of these illnesses tend to happen during the Winter months and may be referred to as Winter illnesses or bugs.

 **Please note**

 All documents and links on this page are reviewed (at least) annually, usually in the run up to Winter, please always check that you are using the most up to date version of any document.
+All documents reviewed October 2025 and updated as required.

 Video: Overview of common illnesses and related measures